Rabbi Zev Silber

 The Luncheon Speaker Series will restart once the Corona virus pandemic is at a level low enough for all of us to be safe – probably in June.
 Beth David Luncheon Speaker Series takes place the second Shabbat of the month after morning services and is open to the community.
 The date of the next Shabbat Luncheon has not been determined yet.
-You are also invited to join us earlier upstairs for services that start around 9:30am.
+You are also invited to join us earlier upstairs for services that start at 9:45am.
 There is no charge for the luncheon, but Beth David welcomes donations to the Luncheon Fund in order to keep the program going; they can be made in honor of or in memory of someone, or to mark a special occasion.
 Tax-deductible donations can be sent to Beth David Synagogue, 39 Riverside Drive, Binghamton, NY 13905 Attention: Luncheon Fund.